NPR Names Veteran Media Executive John Lansing As Its New CEO

 He continued: "Citizens in countries from Russia to China, from Iran to North Korea, have been victimized for decades.
 But now we're seeing authoritarian regimes expanding around the globe, with media repression in places like Turkey and Venezuela, Cambodia and Vietnam."

-Trump has notably praised authoritarian figures, including the leaders of North Korea, the Philippines, Russia and Turkey, and has waged his own fight against journalists.
+Trump has notably praised authoritarian figures, including the leaders of North Korea, the Philippines, Russia and Turkey and has waged his own fight against journalists.

-While they do not broadcast within the U.S., the Voice of America and the other media outfits Lansing has overseen typically adhere to traditional concepts of factual, non-ideological journalism, with the frequent exception of Radio Marti — historically an anti-Castro and anti-Cuban communist outlet.
+While they do not broadcast within the U.S., the Voice of America and the other media outfits Lansing has overseen typically adhere to traditional concepts of factual, nonideological journalism, with the frequent exception of Radio Martí — historically an anti-Castro and anti-Cuban communist outlet.
 The roots of the VOA involved providing truthful reports to people under Nazi and Axis power rule during World War II.
 The varied broadcasters also offered jazz and other music to appeal to people under communist regimes using a soft form of diplomacy.
 Their editorial independence is enshrined in federal law, though it sometimes came under attack.

 Now Lansing says he wants to draw on the intellectual and creative impulses of his new staffers as he leads a domestic journalistic powerhouse with an international reputation and reach.

-"I want to hear the ideas that are bubbling underneath right now and what people are excited about what they're looking forward to developing," Lansing said Thursday.
+"I want to hear the ideas that are bubbling underneath right now and what people are excited about, what they're looking forward to developing," Lansing said Thursday.
 "And I want to look for areas that I can provide leadership to bring resources together as needed strategically to find the right priorities that make the most sense for growing NPR this year and then into the future."

 Disclosure: This story was reported by NPR media correspondent David Folkenflik under guidance from NPR chief business editor Pallavi Gogoi.
 Under standard procedures for reporting on NPR matters, NPR's corporate and news executives were not allowed to review what they reported until it was posted.